 Despite, the permeating role coffee plays in the daily routine of many Vietnamese, the majority of foreign visitors remain unaware that Vietnam produces some of the highest-quality coffee in the world.

 In Vietnam’s two biggest cities going out for coffee with friends runs deep in society.
-Even though most bars and restaurants risk the chance of getting closed down early, coffee are left alone to operate at almost anytime.
+Even though most bars and restaurants risk the chance of getting closed down early, coffee is left alone to operate at almost anytime.

 In 2018 alone, the exportation of locally-grown coffee beans in Vietnam raked in a whopping $US 3.5 billion.
 Vietnamese Robusta—a style of coffee that has grown in popularity due to its unique taste profile.
 Although the Arabica strain delivers a punch of bitterness, its potentially intense taste is leveled-out by a lower level of acidity